swaroopg92/penpa-edit/README.md

 		* skyscrapers (ss)
 			* Ensure 1 white row/column on top/botton and left/right - e.g. If your puzzle is 7x7 size, then set the Rows = 9, Columns = 9, White Space: Over = 1, Under = 1, Left = 1, Right = 1 in the New Grid settings
 		* kakuro
-			* (Panel: ON) For Slash/Split: Use Shape Mode -> Special 1 Submode -> "kakuro" from dropdown list -> 1st and 2nd Shape
+			* (Panel: ON) For Slash/Split: Use Shape Mode -> Special 1 Submode -> "kakuro" from dropdown list -> 1st and 2nd Shape in the Panel
 			* For numbers: Use "1/4" submode and "W" style (white) to enter in top right or bottom left corner of the split cell, Normal submode for numbers in the cells without split (Green or Blue color)
 		* doublekakuro (dk)
-			* (Panel: ON) For Slash/Split: Use Shape Mode -> Special 1 Submode -> "kakuro" from dropdown list -> 1st and 2nd Shape
+			* (Panel: ON) For Slash/Split: Use Shape Mode -> Special 1 Submode -> "kakuro" from dropdown list -> 1st and 2nd Shape in the Panel
 			* For numbers: Use "1/4" submode and "W" style (white) to enter in top right or bottom left corner of the split cell, Normal submode for numbers in the cells without split (Green or Blue color)
 			* For 2x2 regions: Use Surface mode and shade the upper-left corner of a 2x2 region with grey color and remaining 3 cells with green color.
 			* Solution: Use Number mode --> Normal submode.
 Fill in all the white and grey shaded cells with appropriate numbers and ignore the green shaded cells.
 This is similar to as it's described in the document.
 They grey shaded cell contains the number that belongs to corresponding 2x2 region.